Welcome to part 4 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This fourth post features entries #70 to #61.

 The character most commonly known as Sega‘s former mascot (before being replaced by Sonic the Hedgehog), Alex Kidd stars in his first 2D platforming adventure here that’s a lot more fun than the routinely boring Master System cover art would first suggest.

-The graphics are simple but crisp and look extremely good for an 8-bit title and even if the audio is not particularly advanced, it does feature some fun SFX and pretty catchy tunes to accompany the games various levels.
+The graphics are simple but crisp and look extremely good for an 8-bit title and even if the audio is not particularly advanced, it does feature some fun music.

 Anyone who has played Super Mario Bros. will know what the order of the day is here; levels are traditional platforming fare except they’re mixed in with a little more variety than usual.
 There are many areas where Alex can pilot a vehicle, whether its the speedy motorbike section, speed boat chase or gyro copter ride; each one adds a little twist to the game’s overall infectious charm.